|Restrictions:||Dickinson applicants only|

 Students may not arrive early or stay late at the University of Oxford.
 However, students may choose to travel on their own either before or after the program.
 You should consider your visa validity when you make the decision of whether or not you may arrive early or stay late.
 No student may arrive late for the start of the program.

 Students pay Dickinson comprehensive fees to attend this program.
-The cost includes tuition, room, board, and a cultural allowance of $1500.
-The cultural allowance will be deducted from the Dickinson comprehensive fee by Student Accounts each semester ($750 per semester).
+The cost includes tuition, room, board, student Union card, a bike credit, and a cultural allowance.
+Students will be responsible for submitting a receipt to the CGSE to be reimbursed for the cost of the bike.
+The cultural allowance will be deducted from the Dickinson comprehensive fee by Student Accounts each semester.
 Airfare and visas are not included in this cost.

 This depends on you.
 We encourage students to not travel every weekend, but to really engage their host city in meaningful ways during their semester abroad.
 An estimate of personal expenses is included on the budget sheet, but it really depends on you and your spending habits.

 If you have an ATM card that draws on a U.S. checking account in your name (NOT a savings account) and shows a CIRRUS symbol, you should be able access it throughout Europe.
+Students should speak with their bank about their travel plans and to make sure they can use the ATM card abroad.
 It’s not necessary to open up a British bank account, but some students find it helpful.
 These accounts are normally free to set-up and make withdrawing money around England, and often, Europe, much easier, since debit cards drawing on these accounts can be used almost everywhere.
 In order to open a bank account at a nearby bank, students should bring their passport, a letter from Mansfield College, and proof of address.

 You are permitted to work for pay for up to 10 hours per week if you are on a Tier 4 Student Visa.
 You will first need a Temporary National Insurance Number, which can be acquired through the International Students Office.
 On-campus employment is limited; however, there are many cafés, shops, and pubs that generally employ students off-campus and in the city.